tacoplat-edu/search-and-rescue/README.md

 pip freeze > requirements.txt
 ```

+This project also has a Makefile which simplifies some commands (if you have make available).
+- `make` or `make run` to run the program
+- `make install` to install dependencies from requirements.txt
+- `make save-deps` to update requirements.txt with current deps.

 In `.env`, the DEBUG flag toggles the development mode. `true` corresponds to Desktop mode, `false` corresponds to Pi mode.

 ## Running on the Pi